silentzco/statamic-akismet/README.md

 ![Mark As Spam](https://github.com/silentzco/statamic-akismet/blob/main/images/mark-as-spam.png?raw=true)

 Both of those can be done one at a time, or in bulk via the bulk selection.

+## Testing Akismet Locally

+To confirm Akismet is working, use either `akismet-guaranteed-spam@example.com` as the email on a test submission, or `viagra-test-123` as the name.
+Submissions with that in it will always be flagged as spam.

 ## Testing